brugmanjoost/buffered-csv/README.md

 ## Field handling

 buffered-csv tracks field order and field typing across all writes and all files.
-If data is added as an Array buffered-csv will always assume all entries in the array match up with any previously established field order.
+If data is added as an array buffered-csv will always assume all entries in the array match up with any previously established field order.
 If data is added as a key/value map then buffered-csv will ensure fields will always be sent to file in the same order.

 ## Autodetect
 If data is added as a key/value map previously unknown fields will automatically be detected and assumed to be string (quoted) types.
 This works well for many simple csv scenario's but there are drawbacks: